AaronZ345/StyleSinger/README.md

 By default, this implementation uses as many GPUs in parallel as returned by `torch.cuda.device_count()`.
 You can specify which GPUs to use by setting the `CUDA_DEVICES_AVAILABLE` environment variable before running the training module.

-## Inference towards style transfer of custom timbre and style
+## Inference towards style transfer of custom timbre and style for Chinese singing voices

 Here we provide a speech synthesis pipeline using StyleSinger.

-1. Prepare **StyleSinger** (acoustic model): Download and put checkpoint at `checkpoints/StyleSinger` （**Notably，this checkpoint only support Chinese!
-You should train your own model based on GTSinger for multilingual style transfer!)**
+1. Prepare **StyleSinger** (acoustic model): Download and put checkpoint at `checkpoints/StyleSinger`
 2. Prepare **HIFI-GAN** (neural vocoder): Download and put checkpoint at `checkpoints/hifigan`
 3. Prepare **Emotion Encoder**: Download and put checkpoint at `checkpoints/global.pt`
 4. Prepare **dataset**: Download and put statistical files at `data/binary/test_set`